aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module1/README.md

 In this module, you deployed all of the resources necessary to complete this workshop in both the on-premises region and the in-cloud region.
 At this time, datasets are being initialized on the NFS server.
 That process will take approximately 10-15 minutes to complete.

-In the next module, you will verify the datasets have been initialized, then you will configure the NFS server and prepare it to be used by DataSync for transferring files to S3.
+In the next module, you will verify that the datasets have been initialized, then you will configure the NFS server and prepare it to be used by DataSync for transferring files to S3.

 Go to [Module 2](/workshops/nfs-million-files/module2).